Purebred Alaskan Malamute Puppies

 The Good, Bad, and the Alaskan Malamute Breeders ...Most breeders strive to produce as healthy a dog as possible.
 In spite of best efforts, some dogs are unhealthy.
 When dealing with living things, there is always a chance their dog will end up with a disease.
 Most devastating diseases in the breed include bad hearts, cancer, bone cancer, polyneuropathy, ocular diseases (ie cataracts which cause blindness or eyes to dislodge from the socket), bloat and epilepsy.
 These diseases ruin, if not destroy, the quality of life for the animal.
 Less destructive diseases in the include coat funk, bad thyroids, and mild hip dysplasia.
 These are less destructive mainly because they can live 'almost' normal lives with minimal treatment.
 OF COURSE no disease is best, but if your dog is going to end up with one, pray it's a less destructive one!
 You should be told - right up front - WHAT the breeder will do for ANY diseases your dog might end up with.

 Alaskan Malamutes and DNA Tests: Why am I interested in DNA tests?
-I've known purebreds, rescues - or owned - Alaskan Malamutes with most of these diseases.
+I've known purebreds, rescues - or owned - Alaskan Malamutes with most of these diseases listed above.
 They do exist in the breed and they exist in a wide variety of families.
 They can be costly, time-consuming and heart-breaking.
-Pet Malamute owners (and breeders) can perform these DNA tests - and should - to see if they actually have a healthy dog.
+Pet Malamute owners (and breeders) can perform these DNA tests - and should - to see if they actually have a healthy dog if something is wrong.

 Alaskan Malamutes and Cardiac Disease: